Emergency action plan approval process

 Why a plan is required

-An emergency action plan (EAP) is required to minimise the risk of harm to persons or property if a referable dam were to fail.
+An EAP is required to minimise the risk of harm to persons or property if a referable dam were to fail.

 Such risks can arise from a range of scenarios, including: